vector-engineering/covidcg/README.md

 > docker-compose up
 ```

+A rebuild will also need to be run if the toolchains change (`webpack*.js` or anything in `tools/`)

+For files outside of `src`, i.e., in `config/` or in `static_data/`, the container will need to be restarted but not rebuilt.

-Same for dependency changes for the server (i.e., changes in `requirements.txt`)
+For dependency changes for the server (i.e., changes in `requirements.txt`)

 ```bash
 > docker-compose down